we-are-va/we-are-va.github.io/_work/matthew-flinders-anglican-college.md

     an incarnation of the brand and its identities.
 One that would fit snugly inside the traditional brand of the school and be flexible enough to bring it into the future, ensuring future buy-in and engagement from all stakeholders.
+- template: gallery
+  block: gallery
+  gallery:
+  - "/uploads/mfac_website_1.png"
+  - "/uploads/mfac_website_2.png"
+  - "/uploads/mfac_website_3.png"
+  - "/uploads/mfac_website_4.png"
+  - "/uploads/mfac_website_5.png"
+  - "/uploads/mfac_website_6.png"
+  - "/uploads/mfac_website_7.png"
+  - "/uploads/mfac_website_8.png"
+  - "/uploads/mfac_website_9.png"
+  full_width: true
 order: 15
 client_logo: "/uploads/matthew_flinders_logo.svg"

 ---
-## One of the leading Prep to Grade 12 school’s across the Sunshine Coast.
+## One of the leading Prep to Grade 12 schools across the Sunshine Coast.
 Matthew Flinders Anglican College embodies the values of courage, respect, compassion and integrity.